Aline Waites: Life and career

 Aline Waites was born in Kingston upon Hull, educated at Froebel House School, and studied for the theatre at Webber Douglas Academy.
 Before her grown-up training, she was already skilled in dancing, singing and modelling and had written a prize-winning comedy.

-On graduation she won the Silver Medal and a BBC contract, and at the BBC was lucky to work with famous actors of the day, including John Gielgud to whose Ernest Worthing she played Cecily in The Importance of Being Earnest.
+On graduation she won the Silver Medal and a BBC contract, and at the BBC worked with famous actors of the day, including John Gielgud, to whose Ernest Worthing she played Cecily in The Importance of Being Earnest.
 She played Gwen, the daughter of Mrs Dale for many years in the BBC's famous fictional diarist in Mrs Dale's Diary, later known as The Dales.
-Her mother was first Ellis Powell and later Jessie Matthews.
+Her mother was first played by Ellis Powell and later by Jessie Matthews.
 Latterly, single-again Gwen took increased prominence as the parental characters aged, with her choice of new husband a major cliff-hanger just before the serial ended.

-As a stage actress, Aline Waites did many tours and seasons, including Rep at Torquay, Bournemouth, Southampton and Bangor in Northern Ireland.
+As a stage actress, Waites did many tours and seasons, including Rep at Torquay, Bournemouth, Southampton and Bangor in Northern Ireland.
 Favourite roles were Marilyn Monroe in The White Whore, Jane Eyre and Melanie in Gone with the Wind 2.

-On television she debuted as Lottie in The Puppet Master, a live transmission in 1956.
+On television Waites debuted as Lottie in The Puppet Master, a live transmission in 1956.
 She played Nurse Joan Edwards in Emergency Ward 10, and was in A Life of Bliss and other drama productions.

-She started Aba Daba Music Hall, the first fully professional pub theatre company, at the Mother Redcap, Camden Town, and from 1970 at the Pindar of Wakefield Theatre in Gray's Inn Road.
+Waites started Aba Daba Music Hall, the first fully professional pub theatre company, at the Mother Redcap, Camden Town, and from 1970 at the Pindar of Wakefield Theatre in Gray’s Inn Road.
 This venue (now the Water Rats) was purpose built for the company.
-In 1980 she produced a political twice nightly revue for Kennedy's in the Kings Road called Downstairs at Kennedy's.
+In 1980 Waites produced a political twice nightly revue for Kennedy's in the Kings Road called Downstairs at Kennedy's.
 A new project at Underneath The Arches in Southwark, begun in 1991, continued until 1996.
 The music hall performances were at first traditional, but soon became well known for their radical nature.

 Her life partner for many years was Robin Hunter.
-With him she created political pantomimes each year for the Pindar, The Arches and the Canal Cafe Theatre.
+With him, Waites created political pantomimes each year for the Pindar, The Arches and the Canal Cafe Theatre.
 Together they wrote twenty five shows.
-With Robin Hunter and John Gould she wrote Hit the Fan or Not the News Revue, performed at the Canal Cafe.
+With Hunter and John Gould she wrote Hit the Fan or Not the News Revue, performed at the Canal Cafe.